 How well do you know your money?
 Odds are you are more familiar with your finances than anyone else in the world.
 If that isnt the case, its time to make a change.
 Find out if you know enough about your money with this quick personal finance quiz.

-How much do you need saved for retirement?
+How much do you need save for retirement?
 Are you on track to reach that target?
 Many Americans never calculate how much they need for retirement.
 The average baby boomer is destined to see a dramatic lifestyle change after paychecks stop in retirement.
 Even with social security and the increasingly rare pension, most Americans are far from saving what they need for retirement.

 SmartAsset suggests the average retiree should have between nine and 11 times their annual salary saved for retirement.
 It doesnt matter if you are five years from retirement or 50, make sure you are saving enough to maintain the same standard of living in retirement.